ScratchUtilities/gobo.icu/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Can you create a fix?**
+If possible, do you know of a way to fix it?

 **Additional context**
 Add any other context about the problem here.